AdamLesage/area-epitech/documentation/technical-and-comparative-study.md

 ## Conclusion

-### **Why Vue.js and FastAPI?**
+### **Why Vue.js and Express.js?**
 - Vue.js strikes a balance between simplicity and performance, with an efficient reactivity system that suits our requirements.
-- FastAPI offers unmatched speed and type safety for a Python backend framework, making it ideal for building modern APIs.
+- Express.js provides high performance, flexibility, and a rich ecosystem for building scalable backend services.

 ### Summary Table